 Fortunately, with a little Ayurvedic TLC, you can stay cool as a cucumber this summer.
-Here are 7 of our favorite ways to alleviate a backlog of excess Pitta.
+Here are seven of our favorite ways to alleviate a backlog of excess Pitta.

 Our Organic Rose Petal Spread is actually a Pitta rasayana (the most powerful of dosha-balancing formulas); try some this summer if your Pitta is on the climb.
 Above all, strong digestion and regular elimination are very balancing for Pitta dosha.
-Our Organic Digest Tone, Triphala Plus accomplishes both and can be taken long term.
+Our Organic Triphala Rose accomplishes both and can be taken long term.

 As tempting as it can be to soak up some sun, those strong UV rays can further exacerbate Pitta dosha.
 Try to avoid excess sun exposure (especially from 10 a.m. to 2 p.m., when the sun’s heat is hottest), and be sure to wear sunscreen and a sun hat when you’re outside.
 A little-known fact: the moon’s cooling influence is very soothing to Pitta.
 Take a moonlit stroll outside, or even walk barefoot through dew-covered grass.